sharetribe/flex-docs/src/docs/operator-guides-listings/what-are-listing-types/index.md

 ---
 title: What are listing types
 slug: what-are-listing-types
-updated: 2023-04-24
+updated: 2023-05-19
 category: operator-guides-listings
-ingress: Understanding listing types, how to create and use them.
+ingress:
+  Determining the right Listing type to use is fundamental for achieving a working product with Sharetribe.
+This article explains Listing types in detail.
 published: true
 ---

 Listings describe the products and services offered by your providers.
-Listing type determines how customers interact with the listing.
+Listing type determines how customers interact with those listing.
 Are they purchasing a physical product from an inventory, making a calendar booking, or sending an inquiry as a free message?
 If they are making a booking, does it happen on an hourly or a daily basis?
 If they're